urcomputeringpal/kubevalidator/README.md

 * Configure access to a Kubernetes cluster.
 * Create a `kubevalidator` namespace on that cluster.
 * Install [Skaffold](https://github.com/GoogleContainerTools/skaffold).
-* Point `build.artifacts[0].image` in skaffold.yaml to an accessible docker image path
+* Point `build.artifacts[0].image` in skaffold.yaml to an accessible docker image path, and make sure it matches the image specified in the `kubernetes/default/deployments/kubevalidator.yaml` deployment manifest
 * Run `skaffold run` to deploy this application to your cluster!

 ## Acknowledgements